JohnAZoidberg/SensorWrangler/README.md

 - Logging (also run-time dependency of some other dependencies)
   - `org.slf4j:slf4j-api:1.7.11`

-The project targets JDK11 and Kotlin language version 1.3 with experimental features, so kotlinc has to be passed the flags `-Xuse-experimental=kotlin.ExperimentalStdlibApi`.
+The project targets JDK11 and Kotlin language version 1.3.

 ## Running the jar
 1. Get it from the [releases page](https://github.com/JohnAZoidberg/SensorWrangler/releases)